Highland Games bring Celtic culture to Helena area

-The Helena Highland Games and Festival brought the Celtic community together over the weekend with vendors, musicians, dancers and food.
+The Helena Valley Highland Gathering brought the Celtic community together over the weekend with vendors, musicians, dancers and food.

 “We accomplished this in seven months with more attendees than expected,” said Keith Greaney, Helena Highlanders Association vice president.
 “Hosting a game here was a huge achievement.”